anhnguyendepocen/M335/docs/project.md

 --------

+* [ ] Take notes on your reading of the specified 'R for Data Science' chapter in the README.md or in a '.R' script in the class task folder
 * [ ] Develop a few novel questions that data can answer
     * [ ] Get feedback from 5-10 people on their interest in your questions and summarize this feedback
     * [ ] Find other examples of people addressing your question
-    * [ ] Present your question to a data scientist to get feedback on the quality of the question and if it can be addressed in 2-months.

 #### Answer Development

+* [ ] Take notes on your reading of the specified 'R for Data Science' chapter in the README.md or in a '.R' script in the class task folder
 * [ ] Build an interactive document that has links to sources with a description of the quality of each
     * [ ] Find 3-5 potential data sources (that are free) and document some information about the source
-    * [ ] Build an R script that reads in, formats, and visualizes the data using the principles of exploratory analysis

 --------
 * [ ] Finalize first draft of your project analysis
     * [ ] Choose your flavor of `.Rmd` for your presentation
     * [ ] Build a stand-alone analysis that helps a reader answer the question at hand with that available data
 * [ ] Present your visualization based analysis that addresses your question
+    * [ ] Present your analysis to your roommates (or spouse) and update your presentation based on the feedback
+    * [ ] Get feedback from 2-3 fellow classmates on your presentation and update it based on their feedback
+    * [ ] Present your draft presentation to a data scientist to review for clarity
+    * [ ] Present your work in class, at a society meeting, the research and creative works conference, or as a blog post online